tomzx/blog.tomrochette.com-content/agi/practical-agi/article.md

 	1. Environment does not change.

 # Proactive behaviors
 * Internally generates desires.
 * Determines goals and objectives to fulfill those desires.
 * Plans a path to reach those goals and objectives.
 	* Decomposes a goal/objective into sub-goals/objectives until concrete actions can be executed.
 * Executes the necessary steps to reach those goals and objectives.
-* Evaluate if the taken steps have brought the it closer of further from its initially defined target.
+* Evaluate if the taken steps have brought it closer of further from its initially defined target.
 * Re-adjusts its plan as necessary.

 ## Examples

 # See also

-# Sources
+# References